Raspberry Pi user manual

 dtoverlay=fly-tft-v2

-- The default screen is 90 degrees landscape display, if you need to rotate the screen, use the following configuration
+- The default screen is displayed in landscape orientation at 90 degrees.
+If you need to rotate the screen, please use the following configuration

-- Normally, the touch direction of TFT will automatically rotate following the display direction, no need to modify the touch configuration in the system
+- Normally, the touch direction of the TFT will automatically rotate with the display direction, no need to modify the touch configuration in the system

 -